Seeing past our value judgments

-A story from ancient China illustrates how qualities and behaviours considered ‘bad’ in one situation can easily become ‘good’ in another:
+A story from ancient China illustrates how qualities and behaviours judged ‘bad’ in one situation can easily become ‘good’ in another:

 “After several months of suffering, the people finally listened to the thief’s plan and decided to give him a chance.

 “That night, using his skills, the thief crept unseen into the enemy camp.
 He entered the sleeping general’s tent, stabbed a dagger into a table, and crept away.
-The next morning the enemy general was astonished to find the dagger.
-Frightened and angry, he shouted at his men to double the guard.
+The next morning, finding the dagger embedded in the table, the enemy general felt frightened and angry.
+He shouted at his men to double the guard.

 “On the second night, the thief again crept between the enemy sentries and left another dagger, this time plunged deep into the sleeping general’s pillow.

-“When the enemy general woke the next morning, he gathered his troops and marched away.
+“The next morning, when the enemy general awoke, he gathered his troops and marched away.
 Because he knew that if he stayed another night the third dagger would be stabbed into him.”

 When the situation changes, behaviours and people that we used to judge as ‘bad’ can easily become ‘good’.
-An undocumented migrant (automatically seen as a ‘bad person’ by many) might climb to a balcony and save a child’s life.
-And the opposite is also true.
-A leader or celebrity who we once looked up to might turn out to have been involved in sexual misconduct.
+An undocumented migrant (automatically seen as ‘bad’ by many people) might climb up to a balcony and save a child’s life.
+The opposite is also true: a leader or celebrity who we once looked up to might turn out to have been involved in sexual misconduct.
 And so on.

-Better, instead, to make a clear assessment of a person’s strengths and weaknesses, accept them as they are, and not to judge them as intrinsically either ‘good’ or ‘bad’.
+Better, instead, to make a clear assessment of a person’s strengths and weaknesses and accept them as they are: not to judge them as intrinsically either ‘good’ or ‘bad’ but to accept them as a mixture of both, as we all are.
 Because there is a huge difference between what a person does and who a person is.
-Like the ancient Chinese thief, they might have a skill that could transform the situation.
+And like the ancient Chinese thief, they might have a skill that could transform the situation.

 Seeing past our value judgments reduces our risks, increases our opportunities, and makes us more likely to achieve the outcomes we most want.
-And all of this brings us another step forward towards becoming antifragile.
+All of which brings us another step closer to becoming antifragile.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.